 17.1.
-Every pupil is offered free transport to and from school until they are 16.
+Every pupil who is entitled is offered free transport to and from school until they are 16.
 The Local Education Authority in which the child lives makes transport arrangements.
 In practice pupils come to school by variety of means, by taxis and minibuses, in specialist transport (i.e. vehicles with tail lifts for wheelchairs) and independently.
-Generally, an escort is provided on homeschool transport.
+Generally, an escort is provided on home-school transport.
 Some parents/carers choose to bring and collect their child from school.